ggovert/365_Data_Analytics/README.md

 END as paid
 FROM table_a a LEFT JOIN table_b b USING (student_id);
 ```
 After analyzing the data, I discovered that there are some duplicate data entries from the same student in the student_engagement table as a result of the free and paid subscriptions.
-I did this by using nested functions in SQL and ensuring that I only used the paid subscription as the beginning of engagement data.After that i save this new data as csv with the name student_engagement.csv
+I did this by using nested functions in SQL and ensuring that I only used the paid subscription as the beginning of engagement data.After that, i save this new data as csv with the name student_engagement.csv

+### Creating Dashboard
+Create 5 dashboards in total to analyze the data
+[Tableau Dashboard](https://public.tableau.com/app/profile/giovanni.govert/viz/DataAnalysison365Platform/Overview?publish=yes)

 ### Results/Findings
-[Tableau Dashboard](https://public.tableau.com/app/profile/giovanni.govert/viz/DataAnalysison365Platform/Overview?publish=yes)
+1. There was a significant increase in engagement from August to September 2022 when compared to the previous month.
+It is because of the marketing campaign that took place that month.
+We can conclude that the marketing campaign (the free days) was successful in increasing student engagement.
+- Surprisingly, these increases in engagement are only visible for free students.
+There was no discernible increase in engagement among paid students.
+2. According to the overall engagement data, there will be a 300% increase in student engagement between January and October 2022.
+3. There was an increase in the percentage of people who registered and turned into students around September 2022.
+We conclude that the gamification strategy can increase the percentage of students who are onboarding.
+4. The majority of free plan students are only engaged for the first month, after which their engagement drops dramatically.
+The majority of students, according to the hypothesis, cancelled their subscriptions before the 30-day period expired.
+5. Paid students who stayed engaged throughout the year were the ones who paid annual subscriptions.
+6. The average amount of time spent watching television by free plan students is around 20 minutes.
+This implies that the free student is interested in the unlock content provided by the 365 application to their free plan students.
+7. It was difficult to predict the average number of minutes watched by paid students because each student has a different learning style.
+However, the average is around 540 minutes of content (roughly 2-3 extensive courses).

 ### Recommendation
+1. Monthly retargeting to free plan student using paid ads to increase their engagement with the apps

+### Limitation
+The data only cover data from 1 January 2022 - 31 October 2022

 ### References
 1. Udemy: Customer Behavior Analysis with SQL and Tableau